Topology System

 Decision Guide

-• Choose Object-Based if you're building production systems, need type safety and validation, or want full control over metadata and edge properties
+• Want full control over metadata and edge properties

-• Select PatternConfig if you have a standard pattern (hub-spoke, pipeline, etc.) or want battle-tested configurations
+• Have a standard pattern (hub-spoke, pipeline, etc.)

 Available Patterns